-On April 2, 2018, we completed our previously announced acquisition (the "Acquisition") of Noralta Lodge Ltd. ("Noralta").
-In the Acquisition, we acquired all outstanding shares of Noralta in exchange for (i) C\$207,706,429 in cash, subject to customary post-closing adjustments for working capital, indebtedness and transaction expenses, of which C\$43,459,749 will be held in escrow by Alliance Trust Company (the "Escrow Agent") to support the sellers' indemnification obligations and certain obligations of the sellers to compensate us for certain increases employee compensation costs that may be incurred by Noralta as a result of the recent union certification of certain classes of Noralta employees, (ii) 32,790,868 common shares of Civeo, of which 13,491,100 shares will be held in escrow by the Escrow Agent and released based on certain conditions related to Noralta customer contracts remaining in place and 2,340,824 shares will be held in escrow by the Escrow Agent and released based on Noralta employee compensation cost increases described above, and (iii) 9,679 shares of non-voting Class A Series 1 preferred shares of Civeo with an initial liquidation preference of \$96,790,000, of which 692 shares will be held in escrow by the Escrow Agent and released based on Noralta employee compensation cost increases described above.
+On April 2, 2018, we acquired the equity of Noralta, located in Alberta, Canada.
+The total consideration, which is subject to adjustment in accordance with the terms of the definitive agreement, included (i) C\$207.7 million (or approximately US\$161.2 million) in cash, of which C\$43.5 million was initially held in escrow by Alliance Trust Company (the "Escrow Agent") to cover purchase price adjustments related to any closing date working capital shortfall and to support the sellers' indemnification obligations under the definitive agreement and certain obligations of the sellers to compensate us for certain increased employee compensation costs that were incurred as a result of the union certification of certain classes of Noralta employees, (ii) 32.8 million of our common shares, of which (a) 13.5 million shares are held in escrow by the Escrow Agent and will be released based on certain conditions related to Noralta customer contracts remaining in place and (b) 2.4 million shares were held in escrow by the Escrow Agent and were released based on the employee compensation cost increases described above, and (iii) 9,679 Class A Series 1 preferred shares with an initial liquidation preference of \$96.8 million, of which 692 shares were held in escrow by the Escrow Agent and were released based on the employee compensation cost increases described above.
+During the third quarter of 2018, \$3.6 million in cash was released to us from escrow to cover purchase price adjustments related to a working capital shortfall at closing.
+During the fourth quarter of 2018, \$10.4 million in cash, 2.2 million common shares and 637 preferred shares were released to us, and \$1.2 million in cash, 0.2 million common shares and 55 preferred shares were released to the sellers, from escrow to cover purchase price adjustments related to the employee compensation cost increases described above.
+During the first quarter of 2019, \$2.1 million in cash was released to us from escrow to cover certain agreed upon indemnification claims.

-Holders of the preferred shares will be entitled to receive a 2% annual dividend on the liquidation preference, paid quarterly in cash or, at our option, by increasing the preferred shares' liquidation preference.
+Holders of the preferred shares are entitled to receive a 2% annual dividend on the liquidation preference, paid quarterly in cash or, at our option, by increasing the preferred shares' liquidation preference.
 The preferred shares are convertible into common shares at a conversion price of \$3.30 per preferred share, subject to customary anti-dilution adjustments (the "Conversion Price").
 We have the right to elect to convert the preferred shares into common shares if the 15-day volume weighted average price of the common shares is equal to or exceeds the Conversion Price.
 Holders of the preferred shares have the right to convert the preferred shares into common shares at any time after two years from the date of issuance, and the preferred shares mandatorily convert after five years from the date of issuance.
 The preferred shares also convert automatically into common shares upon a change of control of Civeo.
 We may redeem any or all of the preferred shares for cash at the liquidation preference, plus accrued and unpaid dividends.
 The preferred shares do not have voting rights, except as statutorily required.